opencomputeproject/onie/docs/RoutingTutorial.md

 #ONL Routing Tutorial
 -------------------------------------------------

-The goal of the tutorial is to ping between virtual hosts connected via virtual routers.
+The goal of the tutorial is to setup a virtual network of ONL KVM images running as virtual routers, setup Quagga, and ping between virtual hosts connected via virtual routers.

 These instructions walk you through setting up a virtual environment to run nested virtual ONL KVM instances and Quagga on a virtual network and